binyuace/CS-6_001-Solution/README.md

 # csgit
-It's the problem sets solutions of introduciton to computer science MIT 6.001 2008.
+It's the problem sets solutions of introduction to computer science MIT 6.001 2008.